Severed Heads: Early years and independent releases (1979–1982)

 In 1979, Richard Fielding and Andrew Wright formed an experimental electronic duo, Mr. & Mrs. No Smoking Sign, in Sydney.
 By the end of that year, Tom Ellard joined the group.
 The group issued cassette albums, including Mr. and Mrs. No Smoking Sign Go Cruising fer Burgers!
 In December 2006, Ellard explained the name change: "[W]e were called Mr. & Mrs. No Smoking Sign, because that was really ugly.
 Then, we wanted to fool people that we were Industrial and it worked.
 Severed Heads was a really dumb name, so that's what stuck.
 Forever.
 I hate it by the way."

 The group's early music was characterised by the use of tape loops, noisy arrangements of synthesisers and other dissonant sound sources in the general category of industrial music.
 Wright departed late in 1979, leaving the duo of Ellard and Fielding to put together the band's early studio offerings, including the A-side of a split album, Ear Bitten/No Vowels, No Bowels, with the B-side by Rhythmyx Chymx.
 Fielding departed the band during the recording of 1981's Clean, leaving much of the work to be completed solely by Ellard.

-Severed Heads began incorporating various popular music tropes, such as a consistent 4/4 rhythm, strong melodic lines, resolving chord arrangements and Ellard's thin but gently eerie vocals and elliptical, poetic lyrics.
-This move was underscored by the incorporation of mimetic devices, such as drum machines and bass synthesisers.
-The result was a striking hybrid of avant-garde industrial and pop.
+Severed Heads began incorporating elements of more conventional pop music such as a consistent 4/4 rhythm via drum machines, strong melodic lines, resolving chord arrangements, synthesized bass lines, and Ellard's thin but gently eerie vocals and elliptical, poetic lyrics.
+The result was a striking hybrid of avant-garde industrial and pop-rock.
 The group moved their live shows from "experimental venues and art spaces to rock clubs", and they issued the Blubberknife and 80's Cheesecake albums in 1982 after expanding to include synthesiser player Garry Bradbury and guitarist Simon Knuckey.
 Following the release of these albums, Severed Heads were also joined by video expert and musician Stephen Jones.